 "Email signature" refers to the information and content listed after your name.
-Consistency within University email signatures is important to maintain ATSU's brand recognition among internal and external constituents.
-Emails sent from an ATSU email account are a representation of ATSU.
-ATSU employees and students must follow University standards for email signatures to ensure ATSU is referred to correctly and consistently within University email communications.
+Consistency within University email signatures is important to maintain ATSU's signatures to ensure ATSU is referred to correctly and consistently within University

 ATSU faculty, staff and students are considered stewards of the ATSU brand, and must follow University standards to ensure ATSU is referred to correctly and consistently within University email communications.